animal-tree/Writing-stuff/BadStuff25-Really-radical-idea.md

 Right to die.

 (1) Without a safe, dignified death option, people are forced to resort to methods like jumping out of hotel balconies or in front of trains.
-These deaths are nt only traumatizing for the victim, but create / disperse that pre-existing trauma to witnesses.
+These deaths are not only potentially agonizing for the suicide-victim, but create / disperse that pre-existing trauma to witnesses.
 Even if someone obtains access to a safe and painless suicide method, it's still isolated and undignified and comes as a surprise to the family and loved ones.

 (2) My-body-my-choice.